From the Hex-Men campaign that hit

 - Network -> Scope Make sure to properly configure the scope of the scan.
 You can select Local network scan

-and allow Monkey to propagate until maximum Scan depth(hop count) is reached or you can fine tune it by providing
+and allow Monkey to propagate until maximum Scan depth(hop count) is reached, or you can fine tune it by providing

-targets will make scanning process substantially faster.
+targets will make the scanning process substantially faster.

-- (Optional) Monkey -> Post Breach Actions If you only want to test propagation in the network, you can turn off
+- (Optional) Monkey -> Post-Breach Actions If you only want to test propagation in the network, you can turn off

-way helps to exploit new machines.
+way helps the Infection Monkey exploit new machines.